DiminishAR: Diminishing Visual Distractions via Holographic AR Displays: Introduction

 \section{Introduction}

-In the digital age, the ubiquity of smartphones provides constant connectivity at a potential cognitive cost.
-This cost, known as the "brain drain" effect, depletes mental resources, impairing crucial cognitive functions including memory, attention, and executive processing \cite{kool2010decision}.
-Such depletion directly affects cognitive performance, weakening the ability to process information, make decisions, and effectively focus on tasks \cite{lane1982limited}.
-Research has consistently showed that the mere presence of a smartphone can lead to decreased task performance \cite{thornton2014mere, ward2017brain, johannes2018hard, kim2019understanding, tanil2020mobile, wacks2021excessive, sunday2021effects, schwaiger2022impact, fabio2022problematic, daniyal2022relationship, hartanto2023smartphone, skowronek2023mere}.
-This raises a question: If the presence of one’s smartphone reduces cognitive performance, will visually canceling its presence via augmented reality (AR) mitigate this cognitive impairment?
+The ubiquity of smartphones offers constant connectivity but at a cost.
+This cost, known as the \textit{brain drain} effect \cite{ward2017brain}, depletes mental resources and impairs cognitive functions, including memory, attention, and executive processing \cite{kool2010decision}.
+This depletion directly impacts cognitive performance, weakening the ability to process information, make decisions, and maintain focus on tasks \cite{lane1982limited}.

+Research consistently shows that even the mere presence of a smartphone can diminish task performance \cite{thornton2014mere, ward2017brain, johannes2018hard, tanil2020mobile, skowronek2023mere}.
+This raises a question: \textit{If the presence of a smartphone reduces cognitive performance, could visually diminishing its presence via AR mitigate this cognitive impairment?}

-AR has emerged as a transformative technology with profound implications for cognitive load management.
-AR's efficacy in modulating cognitive load aligns with the Cognitive Load Theory, which distinguishes between intrinsic, extraneous, and germane cognitive loads \cite{sweller2011cognitive}.
-Intrinsic load relates to the complexity of the task itself, extraneous load is linked to how information is presented, and germane load involves the mental effort used in creating new knowledge.
-Through strategic information presentation and the enhancement of user environments, AR has demonstrated potential in reducing cognitive load, thereby facilitating learning, decision-making, and user experience across various domains \cite{jeffri2021review, buchner2021systematic, buchner2022impact}.
-Its applications span educational settings, therapeutic interventions, and consumer behavior, showcasing AR's versatility in enhancing cognitive well-being \cite{schall2013augmented, desai2016augmented, yoon2017augmented, baumeister2017cognitive, ruiz2018effect, ibili2019effect, ibili2019assessing, zhang2019using, thees2020effects, geng2020augmented, keller2021cognitive, cho2021study, chiam2021novel, tugtekin2022interactive, uriarte2022higher, ji2022ar, javornik2022lies, wenk2023effect, li2023comparative, barta2023using}.
-These findings emphasize AR's potential to add contextually relevant information to enhance learning or user experience.
+AR has emerged as a transformative technology with significant implications for managing cognitive load, aligning well with Cognitive Load Theory (CLT) \cite{sweller2011cognitive}.
+CLT explains how the human brain processes information and posits that short-term memory has a limited capacity, capable of processing only a certain amount of information at once.
+By strategically presenting information and enhancing user environments, AR has shown the potential to reduce cognitive load, improving learning, decision-making, and user experience across various domains \cite{jeffri2021review, buchner2021systematic, buchner2022impact}.
+This versatility is evident in applications ranging from education and therapy to consumer behavior, thereby enriching cognitive well-being and user experiences \cite{siu2018investigating, desai2016augmented, yoon2017augmented, zhang2019using, keller2021cognitive, barta2023using}.